deyang/CNN-text-classification-test-2/README.md

 * Task 2: Change the code to use the pre-trained word vectors and keep it fixed during training

-* Bonus task: Change the code to use both the word embedding and the character emebdding
+* Bonus task: Change the code to use both the word embedding and the character embedding as two channels to the CNN

 ## References